aws-samples/sagemaker-rl-procgen-ray/README.md

 The final parameter is the name of the S3 bucket for the solution.
 The default is `procgen`.
 Please, provide a unique name for this to ensure there are no conflicts with your existing S3 buckets.

-Now, click 'Create Stack'.
+Now, click `Create Stack`.
 You can monitor the progress of your stack by clicking `Event` tab or refreshing your screen.
 Once stack creation has completed successfully, go to the Amazon SageMaker console.
 You notebook should already be created and its status should read `InService`.

 You are now ready to start training!